nassim124/TAAJAxRS/README.md

 TAA Labs
 ===================

-The goal of this labs is to add support of restful wabservices for your applications.
+The goal of this lab is to add support of restful wabservices for your application.

-In order to initialize your project, we provide a tiny sample project to show how to run an JAX-RS application, embedded inside of Undertow, fired up in a `main()` method.
+In order to initialize your project, we provide a tiny sample project to show how to run an JAX-RS application, embedded in Undertow app server, fired up in a `main()` method.

 ### Getting started